shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ![IDOC-baseplate-brackets-connection.PNG](/assets/Images/IDOC-baseplate-brackets-connection.PNG)
 ![IDOC-baseplate-brackets-connection-cut.PNG](/assets/Images/IDOC-baseplate-brackets-connection-cut.PNG)

-1.79.
-Put the assembled enclosure on the top of the assembled baseplate, 1.80.
-Align and center the enclosure to the breadboard by mount bottom rails horizontally on breadboard, 1.81.
-Slot the clamp into the rail channel to secure it parallel to the breadboard surface, 1.82.
-Inset M6 screw in the clamp long clearance
+1. Put the assembled enclosure on top of the assembled baseplate,
+2. Align and center the enclosure to the breadboard by mount bottom rails horizontally on breadboard,
+3. Slot the clamp into the rail channel to secure it parallel to the breadboard surface,
+4. Inset M6 screw in the clamp long clearance
-1.83.
-Move the clamps to the corners of the enclosure and tighten down with the [balldriver or hex key](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=1407).
+5. Move the clamps to the corners of the enclosure and tighten down with the [balldriver or hex key](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=1407).
-1.84.
-Right now, both breadboard and enclosure are tightly connected.